DoctorWkt/acwj/04_Assembly/Readme.md

 I'm not going to go through the code as it's straight forward but with some error checking.
-Right now, if I run out of registers then the progam will crash.
+Right now, if I run out of registers then the program will crash.
 Later on, I'll deal with the situation when we have run out of free registers.

 The code works on generic registers: r0, r1, r2 and r3.
 There is a table